ilyachur/cmake4vim/README.md

  - **`g:cmake_usr_args`** allows to set user arguments for cmake.
 Default is empty.
  - **`g:cmake_compile_commands`** if this variable is not equal 0, plugin will generate compile commands data base.
 Default is 0.
  - **`g:cmake_compile_commands_link`** set the path for a link on compile_commands.json.
 Default is empty.
+ - **`g:cmake_build_executor`** allows to force set the build executor.
+Available values are 'job', 'dispatch', 'system' and ''.
+Default is empty.

 ### **Jump to**